KRnils/recipe-bank/README.md

 # Deployment

-## Deploying the project
+## How to fork the repository
-* If development is being done locally: Activate your virtual environment.
 * Make sure you have Python version 3.12.4, different version might still work, especially if the version number is close.
-* Clone the project from github to your workspace.
+* At the top of the github page, in the line with the project's name, on the right side find "Fork" and click it.
 * Install required packages by running `pip install requirements.txt`
 * These are all the packages listed:
   * asgiref==3.8.1